jasonseu/TSFormer/README.md

 This is a official PyTorch implementation of Two-Stream Transformer for Multi-Label Image Classification.
 ![alt tsformer](src/tsformer.png)

-pre-trained weights can bee found in [google drive](https://drive.google.com/drive/folders/1XOiLTpWHYRGR8itp4aqQZsbXWHV_TT0j?usp=sharing).
+Pre-trained weights can be found in [google drive](https://drive.google.com/drive/folders/1XOiLTpWHYRGR8itp4aqQZsbXWHV_TT0j?usp=sharing).
 Download them and put them in the `experiments` folder, then one can use follow command to reproduce results reported in paper.

 ```bash
 python evaluate.py --exp experiments/TSFormer_mscoco/exp1    # Microsoft COCO